EmoryMLIP/emory-reu-ret-website/content/home/funding.md

   css_class:
 ---

-This site is supported by the US National Science foundation award DMS-2051019.
+This site is mainly supported  by the US National Science foundation award DMS-2051019.
 Any opinions, findings, and conclusions or recommendations expressed on this website are those of the author(s) and do not necessarily reflect the views of the funding agency.